Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 The spatial data is stored using the `GEOMETRY` data type and employs the Dutch mapping system, `Amersfoort / RD New` (SRID = 28992).
 To view the contents of the table containing the boundaries of the administrative areas in the Netherlands, execute the following query:

 ```
-SELECT name,
+SELECT *
-       geometry
 FROM geolab.geometry.nl_administrative_areas
 LIMIT 5;
 ```
-This dataset operates on SRID 4326, which uses latitude and longitude coordinates.

 <img src ='assets/geo_analysis_geometry_17.png'>

 In order to compute the length of all cables per administrative area, it's essential that both datasets adhere to the same mapping system.
-We have two viable options: either re-project `nl_administrative_areas` to SRID 28992, or reproject `nl_cables_stations` to SRID 4326.
+We have two options: either re-project `nl_administrative_areas` to SRID 28992, or reproject `nl_cables_stations` to SRID 32231.
 For this exercise, let's choose the first option.
-The reason why we choose the SRID 28992 is because we need to calculate length, and if we use SRID 4326 (which utilizes lon/lat values as coordinates) we would get meaningless results after applying ST_LENGTH function.

 Run the following query:
 ```
-select t1.province_name,
+SELECT t1.province_name,
     sum(st_length(t2.geometry)) AS cables_length
 FROM geolab.geometry.nl_administrative_areas t1,
      geolab.geometry.nl_cables_stations t2
 WHERE st_intersects(st_transform(t1.geometry, 28992), t2.geometry)
 AND t1.type = 'Province'
-group by 1
+GROUP BY 1
-order by 2 desc;
+ORDER BY 2 DESC;
 ```

+<img src ='assets/geo_analysis_geometry_18.png'>

 We have five areas densely covered by electicity cables, those are the ones that our company is responsible for.
-For our analysis, we will focus on these areas.
+For our first analysis, we will focus on these areas.

-<img src ='assets/geo_analysis_geometry_18.png'>

 ### What cell towers lacking electricity cables nearby